elaini-geffa/FitForHire/README.md

 ## Usage

-1. Upload your resume (PDF supported) or paste text.
+1. Upload your resume (PDF supported).
-2. Paste or upload a job description.
+2. Upload a job description.
 3. Get detailed AI feedback to improve your resume tailored to the job.
 4. Track your job applications and update statuses in the application tracker.